cristian5th/garmin-connect-export/README.md

   --password PASSWORD   your Garmin Connect password (otherwise, you will be
                         prompted)
   -c COUNT, --count COUNT
-                        number of recent activities to download, or 'all' (default: 1)
+                        number of recent activities to download, or 'new', or 'all' (default: 1)
   -e EXTERNAL, --external EXTERNAL
                         path to external program to pass CSV file too -a ARGS, --args ARGS  additional arguments to pass to external program